alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Being inside Houdini has its major advantages.
 Only think at the possibilities you have to animate those flames using Houdini's procedural paradigm and toolsets, endless!
 Useless to say the ability to create a pipeline around this tool easily using Houdini's Python HOM libraries.

-The speed if you know how to create your flames isnt bad at all.
-On a modern workstation you'll do pretty much all the fractals flames you'll think of, not in real time but within minutes for HD images. ( the higher the resolution and the more points you'll need to get a cleaner image ).
+If you know how to create your flames the speed isnt bad at all.
+On a modern workstation you'll do pretty much all the fractals flames you can think of within minutes for ~HD images. ( the higher the resolution and the more points you'll need to get a cleaner image, and some flames are tougher than others ).
 You start with default settings and work your way up, as everything in Houdini.

 Karma with the integrated Nvidia Optix denoiser is a great combo to produce your fractal images.